Use Generated Content for Learning Platforms: What You Should Know

 Some of us use this content for entertainment purposes, while a good portion of the world uses it for education.
 Millions of people log on to these platforms daily to digest guides, walkthroughs, how-tos, and other types of useful content that make life much easier.

 Knowing this, there’s no reason to believe that this same type of user-generated content wouldn’t be useful within an LMS platform.
-Recently, many learning management system creators have begun to implement the addition of this content on their software.
+Recently, many learning management system creators have begun to implement the addition of this content to their software.

 If you’ve been interested in user-generated content, this article can provide some helpful insight.
 These are the most relevant highlights of user-generated content for learning platforms.

 What is user-generated content in corporate learning?
 No, it’s not coworkers sharing amusing videos or quotes of wisdom via social media.

 User-generated content is created by learners using LMS platforms.
 It’s not generated by subject matter experts, training managers, or elements of AI, which are the usual suspects when it comes to content creation on these platforms.